mitch-b/course-in-a-box/modules/client/_posts/2000-01-03-setting-up-the-core.markdown

     //--::--// TODO: let's add our navigation router. manage browser history etc.
     ```

 Remember, we already set our custom router class in our custom UIComponent above.
+So no action needs to be taken, this is just a flashback.

 ```js
 // ...